 A single TIP Summer Studies course is the equivalent of an entire year of high school study or one semester of college study.
 Our courses are not designed to provide extra or remedial help in a subject.

-Instructional staff members build a classroom experience that challenges and inspires students.
 Curriculum follows our TIPster academic life model, focusing on five main criteria.

 1. Rigorous Curriculum